 Maintain good records

 I’m talking diary entries, emails, communication chains, meeting minutes, project plans, contracts, clock on and clock off times.
 ANYTHING that will help you prove your own version of events.
 Print them, file them, copy them, store them, and share them.
 They may be able to argue your word but dump a stash of cold hard evidence and they’ll likely shrivel, just a little.
-When it comes to surviving in a toxic workplace, documentation is crucial.
+When it comes to surviving in a toxic workplace, above all else, documentation is crucial.
 If you never have to use it, no worries.
 But being prepared is key.

-Stay focussed on YOU
+Stay focused on YOU

 Set concrete boundaries… and enforce them